Weight Loss | Hormones | Insulin | Glucagon | Ghrelin | Leptin | Cortisol

 They regulate metabolism, appetite, and fat storage.
 Yet, hormones don’t play a minor role in weight loss in today’s conventional fitness industry.

-Here you will learn in simple terms why hormones play the leading role in weight loss and how your lifestyle can help you regulate them naturally.
+Learn why hormones induce weight loss and how your lifestyle can balance them naturally.

 If you put too many pounds on the scales, you overeat and do not exercise enough.
 Surprisingly, this is still the general view on weight gain today.

 But are we just too lazy?
 After all, people have never been so obsessed with living as healthy as they are today.

 Do we move too little on average today to lose weight, as most family doctors would have us believe?